 The first time I made this recipe was when I celebrated my first Thanksgiving on The Body Ecology Diet (B.E.D.).
 After weeks of avoiding everything sweet, this recipe was a godsend.
 I have made only mild quirks to the original masterpiece by Donna Gates and am eternally grateful to her, and others that share what works as they heal their bodies from mild or chronic illness.

 When I say ‘combines well’ I am referring to food combining; a secret for improving digestive issues.
-I learned about this when I started on The Body Ecology Diet (B.E.D.) and am glad I did!
+I learned about this when on The Body Ecology Diet (B.E.D.) and glad I did!
 I no longer feel stuffed to the seams after I feast, or hardly ever for that matter.
 Moved on to stage 2?
 Check out this delicious onion gravy.

 Any time is a good time to take the burden off your liver.
 You don’t have to wait for spring.
 It’s just that during spring your body will naturally go into